-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 “They need to let her go home and take care of herself,” someone wrote in the chat, but in court the prosecutor was telling the judge she was “exceedingly reluctant.”

-“The court does have to think about the safety of this victim, even if he is saying he wants her released,” said the judge, who set a cash bond and with an option to be released on home detention.
+“The court does have to think about the safety of this victim, even if he is saying he wants her released,” said the judge, who ordered the woman held without bond which allowed the possibility of release after review from the Department of Corrections.

-The defense attorney said the charge would probably be dropped and his client was worried she could lose her job.
-The judge did not budge.
+The defense attorney said the charge would probably be dropped and his client was worried she could lose her job waiting for officials to release her.
+The judge, citing details from police in charging documents, did not budge.

 The case was eventually dismissed — after the woman sat in jail for two weeks.